 - Bridal Veil Falls is a four mile, one-way, hike to the top.
 But the 365-foot free falling, waterfall is worth a visit just to the bottom.

-- Mountain Film In Telluride – late May; Film festival held annually since 1979, over Memorial Day Weekend.
+May – Mountain Film In Telluride – Film festival held annually since 1979, over Memorial Day Weekend in late May.

-- Telluride Bluegrass Festival – late June; Music festival celebrating Bluegrass.
+Jun – Telluride Bluegrass Festival – Late June music festival celebrating Bluegrass.

-- Telluride Wine Festival – late July; Four days of wine related events in downtown Telluride.
+Jun-Jul – Telluride Wine Festival – Four days in late July of wine related events in downtown Telluride.

-- Nothing Day Festival – July; Accidentally created by a local fed up all the festivals in Telluride.
+Jul – Nothing Day Festival – Accidentally created by a local fed up with all the festivals in Telluride.
 Includes movies and a naked bicycle ride through town.

-- Telluride Film Festival – early September; One of the top film fests in the U.S.
+Sep – Telluride Film Festival – One of the top film fests in the U.S held in early September.

-- Telluride Blues & Brews Festival – mid September; Music festival celebrating blues, rock, funk, gospel, and soul by world-renowned musicians.
-On top of that, enjoy a selection of over 50 micro-breweries.
+Sep – Telluride Blues & Brews Festival – Music festival celebrating blues, rock, funk, gospel, and soul by world-renowned musicians.
+On top of that, enjoy a selection of over 50 micro-breweries, held in mid September.

 For a larger list of upcoming events check out telluride.com.